 It would also go some way in explaining Sirius’s general attitude that it was all “no big deal” some 20 years later when his recollection of the incident could be understandably hazy after over a decade in Azkaban.
 His callousness on that point still disturbs nearly all readers — and it certainly seems more productive to work out a plausible reason for why he would feel that Snape never was actually in any danger, than to build up a stack of maybe-evidence for how Snape was so horrible that he really did deserve that.

 And; do we know anything for certain of what Albus was actually told?
 And, for that matter, just what would Snape have said himself — in the moment — and what would he have kept silent about in order to lessen his own consequences with the school authorities.
-He may have had Slughorn’s favor (probably), and was a good student — but he was in nowhere near as strong a position as the Gryffindors, who obviously were already effectively entrusted with the secret of why Lupin disappeared for a couple of nights every few weeks.
+He may have had Slughorn’s favor (perhaps), and was a good student — but he was in nowhere near as strong a position as the Gryffindors, who obviously were already effectively entrusted with the secret of why Lupin disappeared for a couple of nights every few weeks.
 And he was seriously, but seriously, out of bounds that night.
 The Marauders did have him dead to rights for spying on them.

 From all the accounts 20 years later, Snape had clearly been caught by James in that tunnel.
 But would he have admitted to having actually been IN the tunnel at the time, if the Marauders didn’t make an issue of it?
 I now suspect quite possibly not.